smguilia/overview-1/shared-responsibility.md

 | Facilities and data centers | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} |
 {:caption="Table 3.
 Shared responsibilities for self-managed products" caption-side="top"}

 For areas marked as shared responsibilities, the customer is responsible for all the configurations, and {{site.data.keyword.IBM_notm}} is responsible for all underlying management.
-For disaster recovery, the customer is responsible for provisioning resources in a secondary region and managing the application and data disaster recovery.
+For disaster recovery, the customer is responsible for creating resources in a secondary region and managing the application and data disaster recovery.
 {: note}

 ## Software packages